Almog1906/cloney.xyz/README.md

 # Cloney

 ### Info
-Cloney is an all around Discord bot with commands ranging from the `Help` Command to cool and fun `slap` commands, this bot is for everyone you can modify it like add a background image to the welcome message and all sorts of things!
+Cloney is an all around Discord bot with commands ranging from the `Help` Command to cool and fun `slap` commands.
+This bot is for everyone you can modify it like, adding a background image to the welcome message and all sorts of things!

 ### Goal